 - 1. First-time freshmen (under 12 credits of college level work completed): - a.
-Minimum TOEFL score of 525 paper or 195 computer, and - b.
-Have completed a recognized secondary program comparable to U.S. high school graduation with a cumulative high school GPA of 2.25 or higher, and - c.
-Have no need for developmental course work.

-- 2. Transfer students (have completed at least 12 credits of course work in the U.S.): - a.
-Cumulative GPA of 2.5 on college level work, and - a.
-Have no need for developmental course work, and - b.
+Minimum TOEFL score of 525 paper, 195 computer, or 70 iBT, and - b.
+Have completed a recognized secondary program comparable to U.S. high school graduation with a cumulative high school GPA of 2.25 or higher, ${\bf and}$ - Have no need for developmental course work. - 2.
+Transfer students (have completed at least 12 credits of course work in the U.S.): - a.
+Cumulative GPA of 2.5 on college level work, and - b.
+Have no need for developmental course work, and - c.
 Be eligible to return to their previous institution.